-UPDATE: MPD has long provided Critical Incident Stress Management programs to include critical incident defusing and debriefing, as well as internal and external Employee Assistance Program supports for commissioned and civilian employees and their families.
+MPD has long provided Critical Incident Stress Management programs to include critical incident defusing and debriefing, as well as internal and external Employee Assistance Program supports for commissioned and civilian employees and their families.
 The Peer Support Officer program is a part of this effort, and contributes to fulfilling aspects of the procedures.
-See MPD SOP Critical Incident Response.
+See MPD's Critical Incident Stress Management SOP.

 Our Officer-Involved Critical Incident procedure addresses the unique concerns of officers and employees who have been involved in a critical incident as a witness, victim, or other involved party rather than as a first responder to an incident that has already occurred.
 This procedure adds to our existing CISM and Peer Support Program measures by requiring consultation with a trauma specialist at regular intervals over a 5-year period, providing a designated Critical Incident Partner to support the involved officer or employee that allows for administrative leave with time to address any ongoing post-traumatic issues that may arise, and build in to the process return to duty strategies.
-See MPD SOP Officer Involved Critical Incidents.
+See MPD's Officer Involved Deaths and Other Critical Incidents SOP.